 Water Island is the smallest of the US Virgin Islands at fewer than 1.3 square miles.
 Water Island is only a short 10-minute ferry ride from St. Thomas.
 If you’re looking for something more than shopping, you will find it on Water Island.
 To help get around Water Island golf carts can be rented right off the ferry.

 Some of the things that can be done in the US Virgin Islands include sailing, scuba diving, skin diving, water skiing and most other water sports.
 Newer attractions like zip lining are also available.
 Taking in a round of golf or horseback riding are also options if time allows.
 If staying over night take the time to enjoy the nightlife.

-If you are looking for a tropical wedding location but don’t want to worry about passports – this is the perfect place!
+If looking for a tropical wedding location but do not want to worry about passports – this is the perfect place!
 Imagine being wed on the beach at Magens Bay, one of the most beautiful beaches in the Caribbean.
 Receptions can be held at any number of locations from beaches to five star hotels and anywhere in between.
 With scheduled daily flights provided by American, Delta, Jet Blue, and United from major mainland hubs Atlanta and Miami the Islands are a reasonable location for those along the eastern seaboard.

 Things to know about the US Virgin Islands:

 - No passports are required for US Citizens,